venture23-aleo/verulink/aleo/README.md

 ### Council Program
 Council is a separate program that acts as a multisig to perform admin functions.
 Functions from council can be executed only if threshold of members (of council) vote to perform a particular action.

 Since our architecture features a single token bridge and token service program, the council imports these programs.
 However, as each token is deployed separately (as ARC20 token) and new tokens can be added over time, the token connector imports the council instead.
-If we move from a council program to a general multisig (maybe from [Puzzle](https://puzzle.online/)), there is no need to update the token bridge and token service but the for each token, new connector program needs to be deployed.
+If we move from a council program to a general multisig, there is no need to update the token bridge and token service but the for each token, new connector program needs to be deployed.